 The Agave Spa at the Westin Kierland Resort & Spa offers Swedish, deep-tissue and in-room massage — but perhaps the most unique offering is the Rain Massage.
 Available for couples, the therapy involves the use of heated rain sticks.
 They’re filled with seeds to create the patter of falling water when rolled across the body.
 This treatment is also somewhat spiritual; taking inspiration from Native American beliefs, the massage therapist shares how the process helps connect us with the earth, rain and other elements.

 You’ll want to snag seats outside at the Dreamweaver’s Canyon patio come happy hour — or rather, unwind hour — especially in winter months when fire pits are lit to stave off the night chill.
 You’ve got views of the Westin Kierland Resort & Spa’s lake and the McDowell Mountains, which appear purple come dusk.
 As the sky flushes pink, The Muddle Bar offers specials on cocktails, from margajitos to what’s called vaina — South American eggnog.
 The bar menu includes ceviches from deseo restaurant; try the lobster escabeche loaded with avocado, chives and sweet aji peppers.

 Need Help Planning a Romantic Getaway?
-We Can Help.
+Your Concierge Can Help.

 Just give us a call to make reservations for romantic activities and receive exclusive discounts on many Scottsdale excursions.